 3. How to accept the past of your partner?
 Seek professional help

-If you’re grappling with questions like “why does my husband’s past bother me so much?”, then consulting a mental health expert is a wise choice.
+If you’re grappling with questions like “why does my husband’s past bother me so much?” or “why can’t I make peace with my partner’s past?”, consulting a mental health expert is a wise choice.
 At Bonobology, we offer professional help through our panel of licensed counselors and therapists.
 They can help you analyze your situation better and embark on the path to becoming a more secure partner.

 4. Live in the moment